Prepare for your first visit

 In order to obtain a rebate from Medicare you will need to have a referral to Prof Rombauts.
 Your GP may give you a 12 month or an indefinite referral.
 A referral from another specialist to Luk will last for only 3 months from the date of your first consultation.
 If you are seeking medical advice as a couple, it is a Medicare requirement that the names and dates of birth of both partners appear on referrals.
 Please bring the referral to your first appointment.

 Registration and medical questionnaire

 At the time of booking your first appointment, we will send you an email confirming your appointment details.
-You will be asked to download the documents below.
-Please take the time to complete these and email or send them back to us to prepare your medical file prior to your appointment.
+Please read the instructions carefully.
+You will be asked to complete the documents below.
+You can click on the links and complete the forms online.
+When finished, save the forms and email them as an attachment to email@example.com so we can prepare your medical file prior to your appointment.